Current Affairs-Topics

 Trade Smarter with eNAM Platform

-The European Union (EU) launched its new Entry/Exit System (EES) on Sunday, marking a significant change in Schengen border control for all non-EU travellers, including British citizens.
+The European Union (EU) launched its new Entry/Exit System (EES) on Sunday, marking a significant change in Schengen border control for all non-EU travelers, including British citizens.
 This move is part of the EU’s ongoing effort to modernize the EU border management system, enhance security, and streamline migration management.

 The EU Entry/Exit System 2025 is set to be fully operational by April 10, 2026, and will impact millions of travelers entering the Schengen Area.